The Big Fat Lie Exposed!

 History of the Low Carb Diet

-Now let us fast-forward to the year 1972.
+Now let us fast-forward to the year 1972 to understand more about this big lie.
 This is when cardiologist Dr. Robert Atkins first advanced his “Diet Revolution”.
 In short, Dr. Atkins reiterated and pushed forward the Banting diet.
 As expected, it was rejected by the medical profession and the public at large.
 To them, it was an unproven “new concept” still.
 On the contrary, Americans were just about fully convinced that fats, particularly the saturated fats of meat and dairy products, were the primary nutritional evil in their normal diet.
 Research studies released during that period also pointed to high blood cholesterol as the number one cause of heart disease, and that a diet high in fat was the number one culprit.
+This is all part of the big fat lie.
+The big fat lie that is likely affecting you.

 Not so, according to Dr. Atkins.
 He believed that consuming too many carbohydrates and not fats caused the epidemic of obesity in Americans.
-Atkins advanced the promise that we would lose weight even if we were to indulge in steak, eggs and butter to our heart’s desire.
-He believed that fats were harmless and it was actually the carbohydrates, pastas, rice, bagels and sugar that caused obesity and heart diseases.
-In his book, Dr. Atkins’s Diet Revolution, which stirred many emotions among the American population, he allowed his readers to eat animal fat without restriction.
+Atkins advanced the promise that we would lose weight even if we were to indulge in steak, eggs, and butter to our heart’s desire.
+He believed that fats were harmless and it was actually the carbohydrates, pasta, rice, bagels and sugar that caused obesity and heart diseases.
+In his book, Dr. Atkins’s Diet Revolution, which stirred many emotions among the American population, he allowed his readers to eat animal fat without restriction, to help people to understand the truth about the big lie.
 However, starches or refined carbohydrates, sugars or anything made from flour were discouraged.
 He even banned fruit juices, and permitted only a moderate amount of vegetables, although the latter were negotiable as the diet progressed.

 150 Years Later